 Bielefeld UAS has initiated an array of measures for the integration of refugees – which is certainly the biggest and most urgent current social project.
 Information and advice are provided for the refugees themselves and also for disseminators.
 In addition to German language courses and the possibility of attending seminars and lectures as guest students, young people may also enrol as students of the university provided they have appropriate university entrance qualification and sufficient knowledge of the German language.

 1. Integration of social responsibility into the teaching programme

 2. Use of student platforms for service learning

-3. Accolades for lectures with implementation of social responsibility
+3. Accolades for lectures that implement social responsibility

 4. Enhancing employer attractiveness

 5. Professionalisation of university commitment to social responsibility